|Title:||Inclusion of implicit pip bootstrap in Python installation|

 - The pip tool may now import the pip implementation and continues to process the requested user command normally.

 Users may be running in an environment which cannot access the public Internet and are relying solely on a local package repository.
 They would use the "-i" (Base URL of Python Package Index) argument to the "pip3 install" command.
-This use case will be handled by:
+This simply overrides the default index URL pointing to PyPI.

-The download of the pip implementation install file should be performed securely.
-The transport from pypi.python.org will be done over HTTPS but the CA certificate check will most likely not be performed, and therefore the download would still be vulnerable to active MITM attacks.
-To mitigate this risk we will use the embedded signature support in the wheel format to validate the downloaded file.
+The download of the pip implementation install file will be performed securely.
+The transport from pypi.python.org will be done over HTTPS with the CA certificate check performed.
+This facility will be present in Python 3.4+ using Operating System certificates (see PEP XXXX).

 Beyond those arguments controlling index location and download options, the "pip3" boostrap command may support further standard pip options for verbosity, quietness and logging.